riseupnet/riseup_help/pages/vpn/windows/en.md

 There are three log files each for a different component of the client:

 * The systray log: `C:\Users\<your user>\AppData\Local\leap\systray.log`
-* The priviledged helper: `C:\Program Files\RiseupVPN\helper.log`
-* The openvpn process: `C:\Program Files\RiseupVPN\openvp.log`
+* The openvpn process: `C:\Program Files (x86)\RiseupVPN\openvp.log`

 When reporting a bug it is very useful to include the log files.

 ### DNS leaks

 We believe there is no DNS or IP leaks in RiseupVPN on windows, but it is not battle tested.
-Unlike Mac or linux, there is no firewall on windows.
+Unlike Mac or linux, there is no killswitch on windows.

 If you find any kind of leaks we are very interested in hearing about it.

-### Test a pre-release version

-If you want to help us test a development, pre-release version of RiseupVPN, you can download the [[nightly builds => https://0xacab.org/leap/bitmask-vpn/-/jobs/artifacts/master/download?job=vendorize]].

 ## Source code
 RiseupVPN's clients are based on the open source software Bitmask.
 The code for the Windows client can be found [[here => https://0xacab.org/leap/bitmask-vpn]].